jafedor/OrderDataAnalysis/README.md

   3) Using the Pandas Python module to grab data from an Excel spreadsheet and parse it
   4) Using dictionaries and loops to process & analyze data
   5) Problem-solving and critical thinking in a coding mindset
+  6) The ability to write clean and well-documented code

 -------------------------------------------------